 Whew, didn’t see that coming.
 The first two quarters of 2020 have been devastating for some businesses.
-If you had plans to sell your business this year, is that still possible?
+Is selling your business in 2020 still possible?
 And without selling for a huge discount?

 We interviewed respected North Florida business broker, Bianca Evans, Transworld to get her thoughts on the chances of selling a business in 2020.

 What movement in the market are you seeing?
 Are businesses still being bought and have owners been successfully in selling their businesses in 2020?

 “I think we are seeing the end of a cycle.
 Things got tight by mid-March with buyers and sellers not making any decisions for fear of what was going to happen next.
 By late April, activity nearly stopped.
 But by early May, we saw the opportunists come out looking for distressed businesses to buy on the cheap.
 By June, the gates of pent up demand let loose.
 Just last week I was contacted by a buyer that had his eye on four different businesses.
 I had to tell him all four were already under contract and he was too late.
 It’s a good time to sell right now.
 The market is forcing buyers to act fast.”